tennoz/linux-deployment/README.md

 -Install and configure PostgreSQL:

--Create a new user named catalog that has limited permissions to your catalog application database
+-Create a new database user named catalog that has limited permissions

+to your catalog application database (doesn't have all privileges)

 -Install git, clone and setup your Catalog App project